 Prior to the ProSomnus precision intraoral device, there were few alternatives for OSA patients who refuse or fail CPAP.
 Historically, treatment alternatives to CPAP have consisted of surgical procedures or legacy dental products.
-Surgical procedures, such as hypoglossal nerve stimulation and maxillomandibular advancement, can be invasive, irreversible, expensive, and only suitable for a narrow range of patient types.
+Invasive surgical procedures, such as hypoglossal nerve stimulation and maxillomandibular advancement, can be irreversible, expensive, and only suitable for a narrow range of patient types such as severe OSA patients within a limited BMI range.
 Legacy dental products have historically been associated with inconsistent and unreliable performance.
 We believe that there is both an urgent clinical need and a strong market opportunity for a treatment alternative that is effective, comfortable, non-surgical, convenient, and more economical.

-Disease management is another important need and opportunity for providers, payors and patients.
+Disease management is another important unmet need and opportunity for providers, payors and patients.
 OSA is a chronic, lifelong, respiratory disease.
 None of the current therapies are designed to cure OSA.
 As a result, healthcare providers, patients and payors must manage the disease for the remainder of each patient's life.
 Current therapies provide therapeutic data about the function of the device.
 However, our interviews with leading sleep medicine experts indicate a strong need to efficiently and continuously monitor each patient's physiologic response to the treatment in an effort to better manage the disease.
 Physiologic data types include heart rate, blood pressure and blood oxygen levels.
-Diseases management is a significant opportunity for ProSomnus and we are developing a novel product that we believe will be of benefit to clinicians and their patients.
+Disease management is a significant opportunity for ProSomnus and we are developing a novel product that we believe will fulfill the need and benefit clinicians and their patients.

-We believe our ProSomnus precision intraoral devices overcome many of the limitations of CPAP and other current treatments of OSA by providing the following key benefits:
+We believe our ProSomnus precision intraoral devices overcome many of the limitations of CPAP and other current treatments of OSA, such as dental products, Hypoflossal Nerve Stimulation and other treatments, by providing the following key benefits: